How to Backpack in Mesmerizing Kathmandu – Nepal with a Budget below 5000 for a week

 - Don’t encourage beggars.

-- Please, don’t through your plastic wastes around.
+- Please, don’t throw your plastic wastes around.

-- In Nepal, there are no government bus service or train service available.
+- In Nepal, there is no government bus service or train service available.
 So plan your destinations properly.
 Travelling could be expensive and time-consuming.

 - Listen to Nepali music.

 - If you are planning to border cross from India make sure to choose the border which is closer to your destination.